What is FSSC 22000?

 Create a team composed of individuals from different departments who are familiar with the multiple processes in your operations.
 They are going to be crucial in determining what changes need to be made and how they should be implemented in order to be compliant with the requirements of FSSC 22000.

 In order for the team to know what changes should be implemented, they need to learn about the FSSC 22000 certification scheme.
 Have the team become familiar with the 3 main components of the certification scheme and how they apply to the business.

 Prepare the business and your employees for the certification by conducting internal audits to determine gaps between the existing processes and the requirements of the certification.
 Using your own FSSC internal audit checklist can help address process gaps in preparation for certification.
 Providing refresher training about food safety can also help employees get on board with the preparations for certification.

 Search for and get in touch with a recognized third-party certification body that will conduct the process of certifying your business for FSSC 22000.

 See how digital checklists simplify business processes with just a tap.View now

 As mentioned above, conducting internal FSSC 22000 audits can prepare your business for certification.
 Identify gaps between your processes and the requirements for certification.
 Below are examples of a completed FSSC 22000 internal audit to serve as a guide/reference.
 The templates below are downloadable and customizable, you may download them in either digital or pdf format.

-The process for getting FSSC 22000 certification can be long and tedious which is why using a digital platform like iAuditor by SafetyCulture that’s already been proven to promote safety and quality can help make preparations for the certification process more efficient.
+The process for getting FSSC 22000 certification can be long and tedious which is why using a digital platform like SafetyCulture that’s already been proven to promote safety and quality can help make preparations for the certification process more efficient.

 Once certified, ongoing compliance needs to be maintained and proof should be provided.
 Automated digital recordkeeping of reports organized in cloud storage can help with this.